desirelabs/desire-page-widget/README.txt

 == Translation ==

 The plugin comes with english and french translations.
-Feel free to fork me on github if you want me to add your translation :)
+Feel free to fork me on github if you want me to add yours :)

 == Tips ==